-The AACD Residency program, which launched in August 2018, will provide residents with the clinical and business experience needed to jump start a career in a cosmetic-oriented restorative dental practice.
-During the two-year program, residents will complete a series of requirements from studying dental literature to implementing simple to complex restorative cases.
-Under their preceptor’s guidance, they will also gain knowledge and experience relating to all facets of an esthetic restorative dental practice including effective practice management, diagnostic tools, and restorative considerations.
+The AACD Residency program provides residents with the clinical and business experience needed to jump start a career in a cosmetic-oriented restorative dental practice.
+During the two-year program, residents will complete a series of requirements, from studying dental literature to implementing simple to complex restorative cases.
+Under the guidance of a preceptor, each resident will gain knowledge and experience relating to all facets of an esthetic restorative dental practice including effective practice management, diagnostic tools, and restorative considerations.

 What is the location and time commitment of the program?

 The program is a two-year program where the resident works in the office of the preceptor each day, side by side.
 Every preceptor is different, and their expectations, and your experiences, will vary.

 Is there a curriculum that residents and preceptors follow?

 Yes, residents will learn key cosmetic dentistry skills in clinical, restorative techniques, esthetics, occlusion, implant, orthodontics and practice management.
 Potential residents and preceptors can view the clinical requirements, here.

 Is there a cost associated with the program?

 Yes, those interested in applying will submit a $395 payment with their application.